ga-wdi-boston/js/README.md

 ##### truthy and falsy

-What do you think of when you here 'truthy' and 'falsy'?
+What do you think of when you hear 'truthy' and 'falsy'?

 The falsy list (everything else in JavaScript is truthy),